Meet Our Team

 Meet Iara Encarnacao, our Mentor.

-Iara is a passionate and driven legal professional dedicated to making a difference in the legal field and empowering the next generation of Black, Asian, and Minority Ethnic (BAME) women especially to break into the legal world no matter what role or what career they desire.
+Iara is a passionate and driven legal professional committed to making a difference in the legal field and empowering the next generation of Black, Asian, and Minority Ethnic (BAME) women to break into the legal world, no matter the role or career path they aspire to.

-Iara is also currently pursuing her Master of Laws (LLM) in International Criminal Law at the University of Law, building on her solid foundation from an LLB in Law with Criminology.
-Iara is specialising in International Criminal Law (as well as domestic), Civil & Criminal Litigation, Mental Health Law, and Domestic Human Rights; areas she is deeply passionate about.
-Iara’s academic journey reflects her commitment to addressing societal issues and supporting vulnerable groups, especially those from BAME backgrounds.
+Iara is currently pursuing her Master of Laws (LLM) in International Criminal Law at the University of Law, building on her LLB in Law with Criminology.
+She specialises in International Criminal Law, Civil & Criminal Litigation, Mental Health Law, and Domestic Human Rights; areas she is deeply passionate about.
+Her academic journey reflects her dedication to addressing societal issues and supporting vulnerable groups, particularly those from BAME backgrounds.

-Since childhood, Iara has had a deep passion for giving back to her community.
-As Iara grew older, she became increasingly aware of the disparities in how black individuals and people of colour are perceived.
-This only fuelled the determination for Iara to create, help and break barriers.
-This goal continues to be apparent in Iara’s pro bono work with the Chester Community Law Project, where she provided legal aid to marginalised communities.
-As the current President of Junior Lawyers Against Poverty for the University of Law Online Campus, Iara focuses on projects dealing with human rights and access to justice while fostering a collaborative and inclusive environment.
+Since childhood, Iara has been committed to giving back to her community.
+Her awareness of disparities faced by Black individuals and people of colour has fuelled her determination to break barriers and create opportunities.
+She has supported marginalised communities through her pro bono work with the Chester Community Law Project and currently serves as President of Junior Lawyers Against Poverty for the University of Law Online Campus, leading projects focused on human rights and access to justice while fostering collaboration and inclusion.

-Iara Encarnacao holds the belief that women from BAME backgrounds deserve to take up space in the legal world and should never be afraid to claim as much space as possible.
-Most importantly, Iara believes that if someone says they can’t, they should show exactly how they WILL.
-Iara is excited to be joining the team at The BAME Woman in Law.
+Iara Encarnacao firmly believes that women from BAME backgrounds deserve to take up space in the legal world and should never be afraid to claim it.
+She embodies the philosophy that when told “you can’t,” you show exactly how you will.
+She is thrilled to bring her experience, expertise, and passion to The BAME Woman in Law team.

 -